adriancretu/beacons-android/README.md

 If a beacon is saved, it can be retrieved by its saved ID.
 Otherwise, when it's stopped (or the app somehow gets killed), the beacon will be gone forever.

 To iterate over the **stopped but saved** beacons, use `Beacons.getStopped()` which returns a `Cursor`.
-While iterating over the cursor call `Storage.itemFromCursor()` to create a specific beacon instance from the current row of the cursor.
+While iterating over the cursor call `Beacon.fromCursor()` to create the specific beacon instance.

 ## Listening for events